Dr. Tiffany Sauber Millacci is an educator as much as she is a learner who has an intense desire to help others.

 Tiffany Sauber Millacci, Ph.D., is an educator for both university students and elementary-aged students.
-She is a continuous learner who seeks facts through research and is beginning her professional career in writing.
+She is a continuous learner who seeks facts through research and enjoys sharing her learning through her writing.

 - Nov 2020-Present – Resource Teacher, Barstow Unified School District